The most popular beard products ever made are the beard oil and the beard balm or balsam.

 Since the sebaceous glands that produce the oils are finite in size, the longer your beard gets, the more beard oil you need to use.

-If you fail to do this, and your beard grows long without using any beard oil at all, you will inevitably struggle with dry, brittle, and itchy facial hair.
+If you fail to do this, and your beard grows long without using any beard oil at all, you will inevitably struggle with dry skin under the facial hair, brittle hairs, and itchiness.

 However, if you use beard oil your beard will stay soft and well-moisturized.